 Enjoy school - We have fun in P.E and enjoy learning new skills and taking part in a variety of competitions.

 Persevere until we succeed - Linked to Aim High we never give up.
 We keep on trying until we succeed.

 Reflect and improve - In gymnastics, we perform and reflect on how we did.
 What do we need to improve?
 What did we do well?

 Offer (and accept) support, especially when mistakes are made - We listen to our peers and teacher's advice so that we can improve.

 Unite as a community - We take part in competitions across Hillingdon which link us to different schools in our community.

 Children at West Drayton currently have two P.E sessions a week.
 One of the lessons is 'games' and the second lesson is a gym session.
 We have a Multi Use Games Arena (MUGA) and large gym which are well equipped for P.E lessons, clubs and lunchtime activities.

 It is imperative that all children are appropriately dressed for P.E and follow the school policy.
-P.E Kits at West Drayton Primary school consist of a white t-shirt, black shorts/joggers and plimsolls/appropriate sports footwear.
+P.E Kits at West Drayton Academy consists of a white t-shirt, black shorts/joggers and plimsolls/appropriate sports footwear.
 (See picture below) ALL jewellery including earrings should NOT be worn on P.E Day.